-Raff virtually inhales platefuls of succulent char siu Pork and moan-inducing crispy roast pork that we nab from a hole in the wall barbecue vendor.
+Raff inhales platefuls of succulent char siu Pork and moan-inducing crispy roast pork that we nab from a hole in the wall barbecue vendor.
 We banquet at the enormous Panxi Restaurant, adjacent to Litchi Bay, filling up on white cut chicken, whole braised fish, sticky pork ribs, gelatinous fèngzhǎo (chicken feet) and bowlfuls of fluffy fried rice.

-Though a slightly less courageous Sugarpuff skips the extravaganza of unidentifiable eats for an enormous rolled waffle stuffed with strawberry ice cream, cream and fruit.
+A slightly less courageous Sugarpuff skips the extravaganza of unidentifiable eats for an enormous rolled waffle stuffed with strawberry ice cream, cream and fruit.

-But by communicating via a thoroughly effective hybrid of pointing and and interpretive dance, we manage to munch our way through steamers full of fluffy char siu bao (barbecue pork buns), shrimp-filled har gau dumplings, sublime sui mai (dim sims) and unctuous chee cheong fan rice noodle rolls.
+Communicating via a thoroughly effective hybrid of pointing and and interpretive dance, we manage to munch our way through steamers full of fluffy char siu bao (barbecue pork buns), shrimp-filled har gau dumplings, sublime sui mai (dim sims) and unctuous chee cheong fan rice noodle rolls.

 We work the surplus of calories off as we explore all the city’s sights.
 There are so many things to see and do in Guangzhou with kids, it’s not surprising to discover that it is one the world’s fastest growing tourist destinations.
-Between bursts of drumming and noisy celebration, we gad about Guangzhou in an open air tuk tuk.
+Between bursts of drumming and noisy celebration, we happily gad about Guangzhou in an open air tuk tuk.